RavioleRaviole/3160project/README.md

 With the threat of the Corona virus, food delivery services are more important than ever.
 Local restaurants are eager to find easy ways to have food delivered to customers without having to hire delivery employees.
 Even when things return to normal, many experts feel that food delivery will be something that we all will have become accustomed to as a part of our regular activites (even more than before).
 Students love food delivery services on campus.
 Campuses do not like the steady stream of visitors that may or  may not have a formal connection with the university.
 Companies such as UberEats and GrubHub are happy to deliver on campus, but many schools are wondering if they should take control of the delivery and ensure that students and authorized university employees are the only ones delivering food on campus for safety and health reasons.One startup that has tried to tackle this problem  is http://www.craveoncampus.com The company is a startup and  the site shows evidence of the system design.
 Your assignment is to understand a test database for a campus controlled food delivery service similar to craveoncampus.com.
 You will be enhancing the database with a rating system for both restaurants and delivery drivers.
 You can also look at grubhub and ubereats for ideas.
 Please remember this is extending a prototype for the database not a fully implemented working model.

-INTRODUCTION:

 DESCRIPTION:
-After Corona hit, food delivery services practically became an essential,
+After Corona hit, food delivery services practically became an essential.
+To increase safety measures and minimize risk on college campuses, one startup designed a

 BUSINESS RULES:

-* Customers have the choice to rate a driver after a completed order for up to three days

-* Customers will be able to view the rating of the driver delivering to them

-* Customers will be able to rate the driver and restaurant individually

-* Customers will be able to view the ratings of a restaurant

-* Low ratings (< 2 stars) will be reviewed by administrator

 EERD: